Graziano Cioni

-Graziano Cioni (born Empoli, 17 November 1946) is an Italian politician.
+Graziano Cioni (born in Empoli on 17 November 1946) is an Italian politician.

 Political career

 He was deputy to the House in the 12th legislature of the Italian Senate.

-As an insurer, he continuously held government affairs in the Florentine public administration since the early 1970s.
+An insurer by profession, he held public office in the Florentine administration from the early 1970s.
 Already in 1975 he was provincial councillor, from 1980 to 1983 he was a councillor for staff at the Giunta Gabbuggiani and in 1985 he was municipal councillor at Annona in Giunta Bogianckino.
-In 1987 he became Advisor on transport until 1990 in Giunta Morales, and again appointed Police Councillor Municipal Council in 1999, at the Domenici Charge until 2009.
+In 1987 he became Acouncillor for transport until 1990 in Giunta Morales, and again appointed councillor in 1999 under Mayor Domenici, a position he held until 2009.

 Councillor of the City of Florence

 At the Municipal Council of Florence he held the following assignments: